shpati/LineWizard/README.md

 # How to use

-Open the to the PSPad folder.
+Open the folder where PSPad is installed.
 Copy the LineWizard.vbs file inside the Script\VBScript folder.
 Restart PSPad and go to the Scripts menu where you will find the Line Wizard group of commands.
-Script usage within PSPad must be enable for the file to load.
+Note that script usage within PSPad must be enabled for the file to load.